-Note:If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a "nominal" listening level when the ignition switch is turned back on.
+Note:If the volume is set above a certain level and the ignition is turned off, the volume will come back on at turned off, the volume will come back on at a "nominal" listening level when the ignition switch is turned back on.

 16. CD: Press to enter CD/MP3 mode.
 If a CD/MP3 is already loaded into the system, CD/MP3 play will begin where it ended last.
-If no CD is loaded, begin where it ended last.
+If no CD is loaded into the system is ended last.

+begin where it ended last.
 If no CD is loaded, NO DISC will appear in the display.